-2. Be a resident or employed in the county he or she is applying in
+2. Be a resident or employed in the county in which he or she is applying.

 If you meet the above qualifications you can apply to become a Kentucky notary by:

-3. Having the Certificate of Approval section of the notary application completed by an official of the county you are applying in
+3. Having the Certificate of Approval section of the notary application completed by an official of the county in which you are applying.

-5. Forward the completed notary application and $10.00 fee to Secretary of State
+5. Forwarding the completed notary application and $10.00 fee to the Secretary of State.

 The notary application can be mailed with the $10.00 fee or you can upload the notary application to the Kentucky Secretary of State's website and pay the $10.00 fee online.

 6. Waiting for a written notice from the Secretary of State indicating your application has been approved.

 7. Purchasing a notary bond.

 8. Visiting your County's Clerks Office to pay the recording fee, post your notary bond, take the oath of office, file and record your commission, and obtain your Certificate of Appointment.